Use this in Delivery Profitability Calculator

 Vehicle Depreciation

-A van costing £18,000 with a five-year life depreciates at £3,600 per year.
+A van costing £18,000 with a five-year life depreciates at £3,600 a year.
 Over 800 deliveries, that is £4.50 each.
-For lease agreements, divide your annual cost by your delivery count.
+On a lease, divide your annual cost by your delivery count.

 Insurance and Road Tax

-Commercial van insurance typically runs £1,200-£2,000 per year.
+Commercial van insurance typically runs £1,200 to £2,000 a year.
 Add road tax at £300.
-Across 800 deliveries, that is roughly £1.90-£2.90 each.
+Across 800 deliveries, that is roughly £1.90 to £2.90 each.

-Maintenance, MOT, and Tyres
+Maintenance, MOT and Tyres

-Budget £1,500-£2,500 per year for servicing, MOT, repairs, and tyres — another £1.90-£3.10 per delivery.
+Budget £1,500 to £2,500 a year for servicing, MOT, repairs and tyres.
+That is another £1.90 to £3.10 per delivery.

 Packaging

-Aqua packs, cellophane sleeves, and carrier bags for transport add £1.00-£2.00 per delivery.
+Aqua packs, cellophane sleeves and carrier bags for transport add £1.00 to £2.00 per delivery.

 A Worked Delivery Cost Example